 Good ergonomic set up cannot replace frequent breaks from sitting.
 No amount of ergonomic set up will allow you to sit with comfort for hours on end.
 It is vital that workers have frequent breaks from sitting.
 Getting up and walking around every 30 minutes for 5 minutes is a great start and having a longer break every 2 – 3 hours is important as well.

 “The next posture is the best posture” applies well here.

 If you’re experiencing persistent pain or are unable to find relief, please contact your local chiropractor.
-Dr. Michael Cocozziello and Dr Michael Black serve the Manningham and Stonnington communities Please call on (03) 9509 7691 or book online.
+Dr Michael Black serves the Manningham and Stonnington communities Please call on 9509 7691 or book online.